Thank you for looking up our latest news for the Ipswich Little Theatre Junior Theatre Group and Little Players 2021

 Ipswich Little Theatre has been providing tuition classes for children interested in the performing arts for many years and is tailored to suit Primary School children.
 Starting age is approximately 6 years and the graduation age is 13 years.

 Regular class time is Saturday Mornings from 8.30 am – 10:30 am.
 Little Players meet Thursdays 4.30 to 5.30 pm.
 The children are involved in workshop sessions in class each week, working on their performance skills, and building confidence levels which are two very important skills to have in any walk of life.

 Check out our picture gallery for some great images from previous performances.

-Parental help and support are always welcome – I’m sure there is something that you can assist with so please let me know if you are interested.
+Parental help and support is always welcome – I’m sure there is something that you can assist with so please let me know if you are interested.

 For further information regarding JT’s please email the Junior Theatre Director Deirdre Lowe or phone on 0409 202 380 or our Secretary, Helen Pullar on 3281 4437.
 Please see Deirdre’s note below the images of Junior Theatre.